davep/davep.github.com/content/posts/2015/2015-11-06-usenet-spam-still-a-thing.md

 What's of particular interest is the email address this was sent to.
 It was one that I only ever (to my knowledge) used for posts to Usenet.
-While my gmail spam folder is filled with emails to that and other addresses I used for Usenet over the years this is the first bit of "proper" spam I've had to it in a long time.
+While my Gmail spam folder is filled with emails to that and other addresses I used for Usenet over the years this is the first bit of "proper" spam I've had to it in a long time.

 It's significant that it's some sort of [Xbase](https://en.wikipedia.org/wiki/XBase)-related thing too.
 I think the Usenet group I posted to more than any other will have